iGardening Logo Large Transparent Background

 Q: How deep should I plant Asparagus ‘Raffaelo’ crowns?

-A: Plant the crowns in a trench at a depth of 30cm.
+A: Plant the crowns in a trench 30 cm deep.
 This depth helps establish a strong root system for healthy growth.

 Q: What kind of soil do I need for Asparagus ‘Raffaelo’?